Flag of Friesland: History

 [There I see uplifted a flag outspreading wide;

 Of sky-blue silk 'tis woven.
 The truth I will not hide;

 Herwic bears this banner, he in the Sealands dwelling.

 Sea-leaves are shown upon it...]

-Around 1200 Scandinavian coats of arms reveal many traces of water-lilies and hearts, often found in combination with images of lions.

-15th century books on heraldry show that two armorial bearings were derived from the early ones: a coat of arms showing lions and seven pompeblêdden (water lilies) transformed into billets, the other being the arms with the seven now known lilies on stripes.
+15th century books on heraldry show that two armorial bearings were derived from the early ones: a coat of arms showing lions and seven pompeblêden (water lilies) transformed into billets, the other being the arms with the seven now known lilies on stripes.